Edward G. Robinson: Personal life

-Robinson was married twice, first to stage actress Gladys Lloyd, born Gladys Lloyd Cassell, in 1927; she was the former wife of Ralph L. Vestervelt and the daughter of Clement C. Cassell, an architect, sculptor and artist.
-The couple had one son, Edward G. Robinson, Jr. (a.k.a.
-Manny Robinson, 1933–1974), as well as a daughter from Gladys Robinson's first marriage.
-In 1956, the couple divorced.
-In 1958, he married Jane Bodenheimer, a dress designer professionally known as Jane Arden.
-Thereafter he also maintained a home in Palm Springs, California.
+Robinson married stage actress Gladys Lloyd Cassell in 1927.
+The couple had a son, Edward G. Robinson Jr. (1933–1974), known as Manny, and a daughter from Gladys Robinson's first marriage.
+The couple divorced in 1956.
+In 1958, Robinson married Jane Bodenheimer, a dress designer professionally known as Jane Arden.
+They lived in Palm Springs, California.

-In noticeable contrast to many of his onscreen characters, Robinson was a sensitive, soft-spoken and cultured man who spoke seven languages.
-Remaining a liberal Democrat, he attended the 1960 Democratic Convention in Los Angeles, California.
+In contrast to the gangsters he portrayed in film, Robinson was a soft-spoken and cultured man.
 He was a passionate art collector, eventually building up a significant private collection.
 In 1956, however, he was forced to sell his collection to pay for his divorce settlement with Gladys Robinson; his finances had also suffered due to underemployment in the early 1950s.

 Death

-Robinson died of bladder cancer at Cedars Sinai Hospital in Los Angeles on January 26, 1973.
-Services were held at Temple Israel in Los Angeles where Charlton Heston delivered the eulogy.
-Over 1,500 friends of Robinson attended with another 500 crowded outside.
-His body was then flown to New York where it was entombed in a crypt in the family mausoleum at Beth-El Cemetery in Brooklyn.
-Among his pallbearers were Jack L. Warner, Hal B. Wallis, Mervyn LeRoy, George Burns, Sam Jaffe, and Frank Sinatra.
+Robinson died of bladder cancer at Cedars Sinai Hospital in Los Angeles on January 26, 1973, just weeks after finishing Soylent Green, and months before he was to be given an honorary Academy Award later that year.
+He was 79.
+Services were conducted at Temple Israel in Los Angeles where Charlton Heston delivered the eulogy.
+More than 1,500 friends of Robinson attended, with another 500 people outside.
+His body was flown to New York where it was entombed in a crypt in his family's mausoleum at Beth-El Cemetery in Queens.
+His pallbearers were Jack L. Warner, Hal B. Wallis, Mervyn Leroy, George Burns, Sam Jaffe, Frank Sinatra, Jack Karp and Alan Simpson.